HomeDing/homeding.github.io/elements/device.md

 **loglevel** - By specifying a loglevel for the device **all** elements will use this loglevel to output debug messages over the serial interface and into the system log file.
 See also [Device Logging](logger).

+**logfile** - set to 1/true to enable storing lines from the system log to files. default: 0

 ### WiFi-Manager and Startup settings

 **led** - The GPIO pin of the system LED.
 Defaults is `no LED`.